Aspiring Middle Class | Top 10 BEST Mid-Size Naked Motorcycles of 2023

 Featuring a reworked 660cc configuration of its iconic triple-cylinder engine architecture, the Trident 660 displays a certain fizzy charisma on the road unlike any other motorcycle in this class.

-While the Trident 660 represents the entry point into Triumph's range, it retains the same supply of quality components from long-time partners Showa and Nissin, which help it feels assured and eager on the road, as though it is a more easy-going, less intimidating take on the Street Twin.
+While the Trident 660 represents the entry point into Triumph's range, it retains the same supply of quality components from long-time partners Showa and Nissin, which help it feel assured and eager on the road, as though it is a more easy-going, less intimidating take on the Street Twin.

 A shade under £8k is a fair chunk of money to part with for a supposed ‘starter bike’, although, for new riders who want a bit of kudos with their purchase, it remains a tempting prospect.
 Quick, classy, and brimming with quality attention to detail, the Triumph Trident 660 will make you feel just that bit more special when you throw a leg over it, compared to its rivals here.
 Which is why the Triumph Trident 660 remains the best Mid-Size Naked Motorcycle you can buy right now.